ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 *QuestWorlds* © copyright 2019–2020 Moon Design Publications LLC; Author, original rules: Robin D. Laws; developed by Greg Stafford, Ian Cooper, David Dunham, Mark Galeotti, Stephen Martin, Jeff Richard, Neil Robinson, Roderick Robinson, David Scott, and Lawrence Whitaker.

-QuestWorlds and the QuestWorlds logo are trademarks of Moon Design Publications LLC.
+QuestWorlds is a trademark of Moon Design Publications LLC.
 Used with permission.

 8. Limitations on Grant: You agree not to Use any Prohibited Content, except as expressly licensed in another, independent Agreement with Moon Design.
 You agree not to indicate compatibility or co-adaptability with any Trademark or Registered Trademark in conjunction with a work containing *QuestWorlds* Open Game Content except as expressly licensed in another, independent Agreement with the owner of such Trademark or Registered Trademark.